-7.2 Content:
+- 7.2 Content: - 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, and, to the best of Complainant's knowledge, the name and address of the current owner of the registration.

-- 7.2.1 The name and contact information, including address, phone, and email address, of the Complainant, and, to the best of Complainant's knowledge, the name and address of the current owner of the registration. - 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, which should include: - The particular legal rights claim being asserted, the marks that form the basis for the dispute and a short and plain statement of the basis upon which the Complaint is being filed. - (b) A detailed explanation of how the Complainant's claim meets the requirements for filing a claim pursuant to that particular ground or standard. - (c) A detailed explanation of the validity of the Complaint and why the Complainant is entitled to relief. - (d) A statement that the Complainant has at least 30 days prior to filing the Complaint notified the registry operator in writing of: (i) its specific concerns and specific conduct it believes is resulting in infringement of Complainant's trademarks and (ii) it willingness to meet to resolve the issue. - (e) An explanation of how the mark is used by the Complainant (including the type of goods/services, period and territory of use - including all online usage) or otherwise protected by statute, treaty or has been validated by a court or the Clearinghouse. - (f) Copies of any documents that the Complainant considers to evidence its basis for relief, including web sites and domain name registrations. - (g) A statement that the proceedings are not being brought for any improper purpose. - (h) A statement describing how the registration at issue has harmed the trademark owner. - 7.3 Complaints will be limited 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary. - 7.4 At the same time the Complaint is filed, the Complainant will pay a non-refundable filing fee in the amount set in accordance with the applicable Provider rules.
+- 7.2.2 The name and contact information, including address, phone, and email address of any person authorized to act on behalf of Complainant. - 7.2.3 A statement of the nature of the dispute, and any relevant evidence, which shall include: - (a) The particular legal rights claim being asserted, the marks that form the basis for the dispute and a short and plain statement of the basis upon which the Complaint is being filed. - (b) A detailed explanation of how the Complainant's claim meets the requirements for filing a claim pursuant to that particular ground or standard. - (c) A detailed explanation of the validity of the Complaint and why the Complainant is entitled to relief. - (d) A statement that the Complainant has at least 30 days prior to filing the Complaint notified the registry operator in writing of: (i) its specific concerns and specific conduct it believes is resulting in infringement of Complainant's trademarks and (ii) it willingness to meet to resolve the issue. - (e) An explanation of how the mark is used by the Complainant (including the type of goods/services, period and territory of use - including all online usage) or otherwise protected by statute, treaty or has been validated by a court or the Clearinghouse. - (f) Copies of any documents that the Complainant considers to evidence its basis for relief, including evidence of current use of the Trademark at issue in the Complaint and domain name registrations. - (g) A statement that the proceedings are not being brought for any improper purpose. - (h) A statement describing how the registration at issue has harmed the trademark owner. - 7.3 Complaints will be limited 5,000 words and 20 pages, excluding attachments, unless the Provider determines that additional material is necessary. - 7.4 At the same time the Complaint is filed, the Complainant will pay a non-refundable filing fee in the amount set in accordance with the applicable Provider rules.
 In the event that the filing fee is not paid within 10 days of the receipt of the Complaint by the Provider, the Complaint will be dismissed without prejudice.